Planning tips for for Thailand

 Traveling to Thailand in August there is a chance of catching the Ubon Ratchathani Candle Festival, which falls in July or August depending on the year.
 This festival is enchanting with a candle carving competition, grand processions with elaborately carved candles, traditional performances and religious ceremonies.

 Embark on an unusual adventure in Bangkok with a ride on the Khlong Saen Saep Express Boat.
-This local water journey is not only a practical means of transport but also a scenic and unconventional view of the bustling city.
+This local water journey is not only a practical means of transport but also a scenic and unconventional way to see the city.

 Canoeing at Khao Sok National Park in Surat Thani © Shutterstock